7612 Old Ox Road

 The following Temple B'nai Shalom articles and publications are available:

-For information, please see the Jewish Funeral Practices Committee of Greater Washington.
-Also, Capital Hospice provides services such as grief and bereavement counseling, a crisis intervention team (available 24 hours a day 7 days a week), and an inpatient center (for those who need a little extra care).
+Capital Hospice provides services such as grief and bereavement counseling, a crisis intervention team (available 24 hours a day 7 days a week), and an inpatient center (for those who need a little extra care).

 Volunteering with us: